telerik/kendo-react-layout/docs/tabstrip/index.md

 | `Home`                              | Select the first tab.    |
 | `End`                               | Select the last tab.     |

+## Routing

+The Kendo UI Tabstrip for React can easily be integrated with the [react-router](https://github.com/reactjs/react-router).
+A possible implementation can be found [here](https://github.com/telerik/kendo-react-layout/blob/master/examples/tabstrip_routing.jsx).

 ## Accessibility

 The TabStrip is WAI ARIA-accessible through the `Tab` key.
 The `aria-expanded` attribute is set on the currently displayed content of a tab.
 The `tabindex` attribute will be set to `0` (zero) on the active tab and `-1` (minus one) for the inactive tabs.